 When the 1800 census was taken, Statesville was found to have 95 residents—68 free people and 27 slaves.
 Around 1833, railroad tracks were laid to connect the area containing Statesville (called the Piedmont) to other cities and towns along a northeast/southwest direction.
 Twenty years later, Statesville grew larger as farmers grew their cash crop: tobacco.

-Nowadays, more than 25,000 people call Statesville home, according to the 2010 consensus, and the area continues to boom as part of the Charlotte metropolitan area.
+Nowadays, the U.S. Census Bureau estimates that about 31,693 people call Statesville home, and the area continues to boom as part of the Charlotte metropolitan area.
 Statesville has a daily newspaper called the Statesville Record & Landmark, and 2 local radio stations (WAME 92.9 FM and WSIC 100.7).

 Top employers and industries in Statesville, NC